prevention-icon

 We recommend keeping cockroaches out of your home or business in the first place, as well as reducing available food sources and hiding spots.

 Cockroaches will eat almost anything, including meat and vegetables, sweet or greasy foods, paper, leather and fabric.
-This means that it’s important to keep all food tightly stored away and ensuring that your kitchen and dining areas are clean.
+This means that it’s essential to store all food tightly and keep your kitchen and dining areas clean.
 Wipe away spills and grease, wash cutlery and keep sinks and drains clear.
-Practice good hygiene when handling food.
-Clean tables and benches as well after use.
+Practice good hygiene when handling food—clean tables and benches as well after use.
 Don’t forget to tightly seal and cover rubbish and discard pet waste.

 Regular building maintenance also plays a key role in keeping cockroaches away.
 Being small and flat, they can crawl through small gaps to gain entry, so you’ll need to carefully check for all potential entry points and seal them with gap filler or expanding foam.